 EPSRC remit researchers can apply for large amounts of ARCHER2 compute for ambitious, computationally intensive simulations and calculations in support of an individual project through EPSRC’s ARCHER2 Pioneer Projects call.
 Projects can be up to 2 years in length.
 This is the successor scheme to the ARCHER Leadership Calls.

 Access to HPC

 Provides an open and relatively flexible route to computational support for projects in EPSRC remit.
-You can access to EPSRC’s HPC systems (both ARCHER2 and most of the Tier-2 services).
+You can apply for access to EPSRC’s HPC systems (both ARCHER2 and most of the Tier-2 services).
 Projects can be up to 1 year in length.
 This new call combines what was previously the ARCHER RAP (Resource Allocation Panel) and the Tier-2 Open Access call.
 It is expected that these calls will open every six months.

-If a researcher’s work is within remit of one of the HEC Consortia, formed around research communities with substantial and continuous computational needs, then they can apply for ARCHER2 time by joining the relevant consortium.
+If a researcher’s work is within remit of one of the Scientific Consortia, formed around research communities with substantial and continuous computational needs, then they can apply for ARCHER2 time by joining the relevant consortium.
 Each consortium has its own way of applying for access and allocating time.
 The ARCHER2 Scientific Consortia pages have more information on the remit of the individual consortia and their contact details.

 NERC applicants should add ARCHER2 as a facility in Je-S, contact the relevant NERC science area leader and check the current NERC policy on access.
 Full details are on the NERC website.

 Applicants within the NERC remit wishing to access ARCHER2 must contact the relevant consortia leader for advice ahead of submission.